crypto-bug-hunters/bug-buster/slides.md

 - Bug bounty programs unite hackers and developers to identify bugs for rewards.
 - Yet, there's no formal guarantee of fairness.
 Developers might downplay bug severity, underpay, or not pay at all.
-- Enter BugLess: a transparent bug bounty system using Cartesi Rollups.
+- Enter Bugless: a transparent bug bounty system using Cartesi Rollups.
 This lets developers set clear application invariants.
 If breached, it prompts a reward for the deserving hacker.

 ---